AhmedKamal/awesome-Islam/README.md

 - [Alfanous] (https://github.com/assem-ch/alfanous) : Alfanous (The Lantern - الفانوس ) is an Arabic search engine API provide the simple and advanced search in the Holy Quran , more features and many interfaces... http://www.alfanous.org
 - [Quran Research Tool](https://github.com/oazabir/Quran)
+- [IslamicTextAHK](https://github.com/khalid-hussain/IslamicTextAHK) : This is an app developed using AutoHotkey scripting to help expand most commonly used Islamic terms while allowing the user to edit the defaults and/or add their own custom expansions.

 ### Development Resources

 - [Quran.com Images](https://github.com/quran/quran.com-images) : images using fonts from King Fahed Complex / qurancomplex.org http://quran.com
+- [Quran-CSV](https://github.com/azvox/quran-csv) : This Quran csv files contains all known translations and recitations as well as images and other resources.

 ## Free Islamic Software
 ### Mobile Apps